-Until the consummation of our IPO, the Company's only sources of liquidity were an initial purchase of our Class B ordinary share for \$25,000 by our sponsor, and the availability of loans to us of up to \$300,000 by our sponsor under an unsecured promissory note (the "Note"), a total of \$199,000 was actually loaned by our sponsor against the issuance of the Note.
-The Note was non-interest bearing and was paid in full on January 14, 2021 in connection with the closing of our IPO, accordingly, no amounts are outstanding under the Note at December 31, 2021.
+Until the consummation of the Public Offering, the Company's only sources of liquidity were an initial purchase of our Class B ordinary shares for \$25,000 by the Sponsor, and the availability of loans to us of up to \$300,000 by our sponsor under an unsecured promissory note (the "Note"), a total of \$199,000 was actually loaned by the Sponsor against the issuance of the Note.
+The Note was non-interest bearing and was paid in full on January 14, 2021 in connection with the closing of the Public Offering, accordingly, no amounts are available or were outstanding under the Note at December 31, 2022 or 2021.